derbalkon/blog/content/page/about.md

 ## You can find me

-On GitHub, Twitter, Telegram and even Battle.net, where my usernames are mostly like `derbalkon`, `wrrrr` or `balconydesu`.
+On GitHub, Twitter, Telegram and even Battle.net, where my username variants are mostly like `derbalkon`, `wrrrr` or `balconydesu`.

 Yeah, they are all me.